 Production ceased permanently at the mill in 1984 and one third of it was destroyed shortly afterward in a fire.
 Today the portion of the mill that still stands is rented by retail stores.

 In 1986 Kenneth McLaughlin and three graduate students began to conduct oral history interviews with workers from the mill who were still living in the region, including those women who came from Newfoundland and Northern Ontario.

-Contents: the fonds consists of materials relating to the oral history interviews that were conducted, as well as final reports that were created based on the subject.
+The fonds consists of materials relating to the oral history interviews that were conducted, as well as final reports that were created based on the subject.
 This includes transcripts of twenty one interviews and accompanying appendices, three student reports on the project and related themes, a photocopy of an essay detailing the history of the mill pre Dominion and a file of miscellaneous materials.

 Arranged in five series: